-Synchronization of Mac with several portable devices and online accounts can be a pain without the right tool.
-Keeping your Mac in sync with vital apps like iCal, iTunes, Address Book, photos, and other data is the desire of most Mac users.
+Synchronization of Mac OS X with several portable devices and online accounts can be a pain without the right tool.
+Keeping your macOS vital apps like iCal, iTunes, Address Book, photos, and other data in sync with other devices is the desire of most Mac users.

 Here is the list of the most popular Mac synchronization software.

-This Mac synchronization software is renowned for its ability to sync data on Mac with several devices and online accounts.
+This Mac synchronization software is renowned for its ability to sync data on Mac OS X with several devices and online accounts.

 Devices/Accounts supported include iOS, Android devices, Mac computers, MTP and other mounted devices. iCloud, Dropbox, Google, Outlook, Office 365 Home and Business accounts even One Drive are all supported by SyncMate.

 Sync options: SyncMate has an extensive sync option when compared to other tools on the list.
 It syncs media files and folders with personal data.
 At the same offering non-sync options that include mounting devices, SMS management, and so many other options.